 - 2.21 The curriculum is the responsibility of the Academy Trust. - 2.22 The Academy Trust must ensure that the curriculum provided in each Academy to pupils up to the age of 16 is balanced and broadly based.
-In respect of Mainstream and Special Academies, the Academy Trust must ensure that the curriculum includes English, mathematics and science.
-In respect of Alternative Provision Academies the Academy Trust must ensure that the curriculum includes English and mathematics.
+In respect of Mainstream, Special Academies, UTCs and Studio Schools, the Academy Trust must ensure that the curriculum includes English, mathematics, science and (subject to the provisions in clause 2.V of the Mainstream academy and free school: supplemental funding agreement), (subject to the provisions in clause 2.V of the UTC and Studio School supplemental funding agreement) and (subject to the provisions in clause 2.HH-JJ of the Special School: supplemental funding agreement) religious education.
+In respect of Alternative Provision Academies the Academy Trust must ensure that the curriculum includes English, mathematics and science. - 2.23 The Academy Trust must publish information in relation to the current curriculum provision at each Academy on that Academy's website, including: - a) the content of the curriculum;

-- 2.23 The Academy Trust must publish information in relation to the current curriculum provision at each Academy on that Academy's website, including: - a. the content of the curriculum; - b. its approach to the curriculum; - c. if applicable, the GCSE options and other Key Stage 4 qualifications offered by each Academy and, if applicable, any other qualifications offered by each Academy; - d. the names of any phonics or reading schemes in operation for Key Stage 1 if applicable; and - e. how parents (including parents of prospective pupils) and Commissioners (if applicable) can obtain further information about that Academy's curriculum. - 2.24 The Academy Trust must not allow any view or theory to be taught as evidence-based if it is contrary to established scientific or historical evidence and explanations.
+- b) its approach to the curriculum; - c) if applicable, the GCSE options and other Key Stage 4 qualifications offered by each Academy and, if applicable, any other qualifications offered by each Academy; - the names of any phonics or reading schemes in operation for Key Stage 1 if applicable; and - e) how parents (including parents of prospective pupils) and Commissioners (if applicable) can obtain further information about that Academy's curriculum. - 2.24 The Academy Trust must not allow any view or theory to be taught as evidence-based if it is contrary to established scientific or historical evidence and explanations.
 This clause applies to all subjects taught at an Academy. - 2.25 The Academy Trust must provide for the teaching of evolution as a comprehensive, coherent and extensively evidenced theory.
-In respect of any Alternative Provision Academies and 16-19 Academies, the Academy Trust must do this where relevant to the curriculum. - 2.26 The Academy Trust must ensure that principles are promoted which support fundamental British values, of: respect for the basis on which the law is made and applied in England; respect for democracy and support for participation in the democratic processes; support for equality of opportunity for all; support and respect for the liberties of all within the law; and respect for and tolerance of different faiths and religious and other beliefs. - 2.27 The Academy Trust must ensure that careers guidance is provided at each of its Academies, in accordance with the requirements on maintained schools in the Education Act 1997.
+In respect of any Alternative Provision Academies and 16-19 Academies, the Academy Trust must do this where relevant to the curriculum. - 2.26 The Academy Trust must ensure the Academy actively promotes the fundamental British values of democracy, the rule of law, individual liberty, and mutual respect and tolerance of those with different faiths and beliefs. - 2.26A The Academy Trust must ensure the Academy promotes principles that support equality of opportunity for all. - 2.27 The Academy Trust must ensure that careers guidance is provided at each of its Academies, in accordance with the requirements on maintained schools in the Education Act 1997.